 I made my way to the Ox Horn Ridge, the highest point on the route.
 The views from on the Ox Horn are incredible, so I highly recommend camping up here.
-The ascent/descent from the ridge is quite steep and on smooth rock, so if it’s raining or icy you might want to avoid going up.
+The ascent/descent from the ridge is quite steep and is on smooth rock, so if it’s raining or icy you might want to avoid going up.
 There’s a bypass path (marked on the map) that you can take instead.

-Getting back to Beijing
+Getting to Beijing from Mutianyu

 Heading back to Beijing is much more straightforward.
 After finishing off your morning hike to the Mutianyu section of the wall, you can follow the paths down to the entrance area (or take the slide if you don’t mind paying a few extra RMB).

 If you arrive at the Mutianyu entrance area early in the morning, there might not be any buses heading back to Beijing yet.
 In that case, there are a few basic places to eat here and pass the time – although the food will be a bit pricey by Chinese standards.